-Why do we need to let a user make a mistake?
-Let me demonstrate this thought via an example with the birth date.
-Say, we have no special limits for the users' age (unlike the limit of 18+ years for bank applications).
-But the date of birth must be earlier than today’s date.
-One more example is with the delivery date.
-It can not be in the past.
-So a developer may configure the picker which allows a user to choose the date from today and all future dates.
+Why should we allow a user to make a mistake?
+Let us use the birth date as an example to illustrate this point.
+For example, unlike bank applications, we do not have any age restrictions for users.
+However, the date of birth must be earlier than today.
+Another example is the delivery date.
+It can’t be the past.
+As a result, a developer may set up the picker such that a user can select a date from today and all future days.

-If we let a user insert incorrect data, his request will be blocked by the server side, and a user will need to repeat his actions for achieving the expected result.
+If we allow a user to provide incorrect data, the server will reject the request, and the user will have to repeat his activities to achieve the desired outcome.

 Rule 3: Show that an application is working

-Do you remember synchronous requests to the backend?
-Thus, when a user presses the button, the application sends a request to the server side.
-The process of sending and receiving the response can take some time.
-You need to show it to the user.
-Especially with synchronous requests, when you block the UI until an app gets the answer from the backend.
-Is this sequence clear for a user?
-No. We need to show a user that his/her request is in progress.
-You need to show the progress with a spinner (or a hud).
-It can occupy the entire screen or be located inside the button.
-It is up to you, what option to choose.
+Do you recall synchronous backend requests?
+As a result, when a user pushes the button, the program makes a request to the server.
+The transmission and receipt of the response might take some time.
+You must display it to the user.
+When you block the UI until an app receives an answer from the backend, this is especially true for synchronous queries.
+Is this sequence understandable to a user?
+Of course not.
+We need to inform the user that his or her request is being processed.
+You must demonstrate progress using a spinner (or a hud).
+It might take up the full screen or be contained within the button.
+It is entirely up to you to select an option.

 Rule 4: Show the success of users’ actions in the app

-A user has done some actions in your application.
-For example, a user adds new expenses to a budgeting app.
-A user needs confirmation that this action was accomplished successfully.
-If a user is doing some decision-making actions (e.g., the creation of an account, adding a credit card to the application), you can add modal screens that are blocking the whole screen.
-But if it is just a change of the settings or adding another expense, the small notifying success message is enough.
+A user has completed certain tasks in your program.
+A user, for example, adds new costs to a budgeting tool.
+A user needs proof that this activity was carried out effectively.
+If a user is making a decision (for example, creating an account or adding a credit card to the application), you may add modal displays that block the entire screen.
+However, whether there is only a configuration modification or the addition of another expenditure, the little success message is sufficient.

 Rule 5: Your app backend may be out of reach

-Everybody tries to avoid this situation.
-The unavailability of the server side can be caused by bugs from the developers' side.
-Another reason is an issue with your hosting provider.
-I’ve experienced a few times when Amazon Web Service (AWS) or Microsoft Azure laid down because of some issues.
-It caused issues with my application too.
-Backend issues may cause partial or full unavailability of your services.
+Everyone is attempting to avoid this issue.
+The server’s unavailability might be caused by problems on the developer’s end.
+Another explanation is an issue with your hosting provider.
+We’ve had a couple instances when Amazon Web Service (AWS) or Microsoft Azure went down due to difficulties.
+It also caused problems with the application.
+Backend difficulties may result in partial or complete service outages.